-We create engaging classes that are playful and chock full of learning.
-We believe learning is seriously fun!
-Our innovative and caring teachers strive to INSPIRE your learner to delve deeper into the subject outside of class time.
-Your child’s curriculum can be completely customized based on your child’s interests and needs — you and your child decide which classes to take among the options for your child’s age group and skill level.
+Our instructors create engaging classes that are playful and chock-full of learning.
+Our innovative and caring teachers strive to inspire your learner to delve deeper into the subject outside of class time.
+You can customize your child’s curriculum based on their interests and needs — you and your child decide which classes to take among the options for your child’s age group and skill level.

 About Our Classes

-We know that learners all grow and learn in unique ways, so most classes at Village Home have a stated age range of at least THREE years.
-To enroll, your learner should be within the state age range as of Sept 1 to enroll in a class at any point in the current academic year.
+We know that learners all grow and learn in unique ways, so most classes at Village Home have a stated age range of at least three years.
+To enroll, your learner should be within the stated age range as of Sept 1 to enroll in a class at any point in the current academic year.

 At Village Home, parents are welcome in class.
 We love to have our parents on campus, and in the classroom participating, observing, or helping.
 As the primary educator for your child, we encourage you to attend at least one class per term.
 If you have a learner under the age of 5, a parent must remain on campus at all times.
 Some classes require parent participation regardless of the age of the child.
 Please do not register for a “Parent Participation Required” class if a parent is not available to participate.

 Expo classes will have a demonstration component at Summerfest at the end of the spring term, where learners have an opportunity to “show their stuff” to an external audience.
 This is a great external motivator, and a way for kids to demonstrate mastery.
 Some demonstrations will be group performances or group projects, and some will be individual projects that can become a part of the learner’s portfolio.
 The class and teacher work together to invite an expert from the community to come and see their work.

 Classes vs. Clubs